LeePatPat/NatDud/README.md

 If you want to develop this application further, you can check the **package.json** file.
 Under **scripts**, there are multiple to choose from.
 I would recommend running all **watch** scripts simoultaneously in order to compile everything for the main application, unit testing and the testing application, when any changes occur.
+To run all simoutaneously, execute **npm run watchAll** .
+This ensures all are compiled in parallel.

 ## API Reference